mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 1. Choose the event that triggers your message from the **[!UICONTROL Mobile app trigger]** drop-down.

-    By choosing a trigger, you choose which user action causes the In-App message to display.
+    By choosing a trigger, you choose which user action causes the In-app message to display.

     ![](assets/in_app_create_3.png)